- Free delivery over £40

 What is dehydration?

-In simple terms, dehydration is where the body loses more fluid than it takes in.
+In simple terms, dehydration is when the body loses more fluid than it takes in.
 This most commonly happens through either diarrhoea or vomiting.
 Dehydration can be very serious if left untreated, particularly in children and the elderly.

 Symptoms of dehydration include: